 we are and why we began

-We are a small group of people trying to improve the life of animals
+We are a small charity trying to improve the life of animals

-on Corfu, hence, the Agni Animal Welfare Fund has been set up in
+on Corfu, Agni Animal Welfare Fund was set up in

 order that friends and visitors can make donations to help the islands